 - b.
 Utilize volunteer efforts to the maximum possible to support ongoing maintenance. - c.
 Clear/manage brush; develop plantings of native species that are attractive and easily maintained. - d.
 Provide freshwater pump access at the Township Park. - e.
 Provide trails/foot paths within the Norwood Township Park and adjacent Township Property. - 2.
-Accommodate regional planning efforts for the proposed Nakwema Trail aka the Traverse City to Charlevoix Trail. - a.
-Plan for a trailhead with amenities like wayfinding and historical markers. - b.
-Work with the Charlevoix County Parks Committee and other State Resources to seek grant funding. - 3.
 Promote Norwood's Historical Buildings and Sites throughout the Township. - a.
 Incorporate interpretive opportunities throughout the Township. - b.
-Work with the Norwood Area Historical Society and other resources to seek grant funding. - 4.
-Encourage the addition of conservancy lands, open space preservation easements, and farmland preservation easements in appropriate areas consistent with the Master Plan. - a.
-Work with Little Traverse Conservancy and the various state departments to fund easement and real estate acquisitions. - 5.
-Promote the various opportunities available for preservation to residents as appropriate (i.e. on the website, in bi-annual tax billing, etc.). - 6.
+Work with the Norwood Area Historical Society and other resources to seek grant funding. - 3.
+Utilize grant opportunities (MNRTF, LWCF) as funding sources for parkland acquisition and recreational development. - 4.
+Promote the various opportunities available for preservation to residents as appropriate (i.e. on the website, in bi-annual tax billing, etc.). - 5.
 Consider reinstating a Parks and Recreation Committee for organized community assistance with maintenance, grant applications and development.